jcbowden/AFM3Dgl/README.md

 # AFM3Dgl
-Delphi project for reading Digiscape 3 AFM files and displaying as interactive 3D surface
+Delphi project for reading Nanoscope 3 AFM files and displaying as interactive 3D surface

 Written and used during my PhD.
 Screenshot is of plasma treated brucite rendered in red-green stereo